MrJul/ReSharper.EnhancedTooltip/README.md

 Installation
 ------------
 Visual Studio 2012, 2013 and 2015 are supported.
-ReSharper 9.2 must be installed.
+ReSharper 10.0 must be installed.
-(Note: older versions are still available for ReSharper 8.2 and ReSharper 9.1.)
+(Note: older versions are still available for ReSharper 8.2, 9.0, 9.1 and 9.2.)

 Install the plugin using the built-in Extension Manager from the ReSharper menu.